publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIV/m__us_usc_t7_s1736f–1.md

             Any funds used to acquire eligible commodities through purchases from producers or in the market to replenish the trust shall be derived—

                 (i) with respect to fiscal years 2000 through 2018 from funds made available to carry out the Food for Peace Act ([7 U.S.C.
-1691][/us/usc/t7/s1691] et seq.) that are used to repay or reimburse the Commodity Credit Corporation for the release of eligible commodities under subsections (c)(1) and (f)(2) of this section, except that, of such funds, not more than $20,000,000 may be expended for this purpose in each of the fiscal years 2000 through 2018;
+1691][/us/usc/t7/s1691] et seq.) that are used to repay or reimburse the Commodity Credit Corporation for the release of eligible commodities under subsections (c)(1) and (f)(2), except that, of such funds, not more than $20,000,000 may be expended for this purpose in each of the fiscal years 2000 through 2018;

                 (ii) from funds authorized for that use by an appropriations Act; or